DevAwizard/PushSwap_by_an-wuyan/README.md

 ## 5. My program visual Workflow

-Below is a diagram that represents the pseudocodic approach of the Push_swap program.
+Below is a diagram that represents the pseudocodic approach of my Push_swap program.
 This flowchart illustrates the overall logic and steps involved in processing the inputs and sorting the stack:

 ![Flowchart](Flowchart_image/Flowchart_pushswap.png)